Hassel Smith: Living in Sebastopol, California

 While continuing to live and work in Sebastopol, this was a time of increasing success and celebrity for Smith, but it was vitiated by the death of his wife, June, from cancer in August 1958.
 A year later, in 1959, he married Donna Raffety Harrington, aged 27 and of Berkeley, California.
 She was a divorced mother of two children.
 She and her boys had come with to live with Smith and his son in Sebastopol.

 Smith's 1959 exhibition in Houston was seen by the London art dealer Charles Gimpel who purchased a large number of works from Smith's studio and invited him to show in a solo exhibition in April 1960 at the Gimpel Fils gallery, then in South Molton Street in London, England.
-This was Smith’s first exhibition outside the United States.
+This was Smith's first exhibition outside the United States.
 He was welcomed by the art critic of The Sunday Times of London as "an American of fine quality", and by The Times of London as "extremely accomplished".
 An untitled painting in this show was acquired for the Tate Gallery in London through the American Friends of the Tate.

 After success in London and with the help of Gimpel, Smith was introduced to New York in February and March 1961 at the André Emmerich Gallery on East 64th Street, Manhattan.
-This was Smith’s first show on the US East Coast and art critics nationally began to take a significant interest.
+This was Smith's first show on the US East Coast and art critics nationally began to take a significant interest.
 "A savagery the more remarkable for being concocted with brilliance", maintained the New York Herald Tribune, and The New York Times declared it was "a pleasure to regard the deftness and dash of this virtuoso artist."
 Work from this exhibition sold steadily.
 Smith described the London and New York shows as "reasonably successful".

 More exhibitions followed in 1961.
-Hassel Smith: A Selection of Paintings, 1948-1961 opened at the Pasadena Art Museum in California in March, curated by Walter Hopps.
+Hassel Smith: A Selection of Paintings, 1948–1961 opened at the Pasadena Art Museum in California in March, curated by Walter Hopps.
 31 works from the previous 13 years were on display, and a complimentary exhibition of earlier, representational, paintings opened simultaneously at the Ferus Gallery.
 Together they formed Smith's first retrospective.
 It met with considerable approval by critics.
 "Hassel Smith's exuberance is contagious and his skill and authority are evident," wrote Henry J Seldis in The Los Angeles Times.
 A new solo exhibition by Smith was staged later in 1961 at The New Arts in Houston.

-Smith held a further exhibition of paintings at the Emmerich gallery in New York in March of 1962 but the same New York Times critic who had discovered pleasure in Smith's show the year before found failings in the power of his paintings over the imagination.
+Smith held a further exhibition of paintings at the Emmerich gallery in New York in March 1962 but the same New York Times critic who had discovered pleasure in Smith's show the year before found failings in the power of his paintings over the imagination.
 "Perhaps failure lies in the extreme incoherence of his compositions", wrote Stuart Preston.